 You always should be seeking to reduce the direct and indirect risks posed by waste you manage.

 There really aren’t any scientific journals you need to read.

-The waste world changes slowly, so once you get a handle on your waste management situation, the main challenge is mainly execution.
+The waste world changes slowly, so once you get a handle on your waste management situation, the main challenge is execution.
 For most managers, the variation is mainly in the type of waste.
 The thing they talk about is incoming waste, not change in storage, treatment, or disposal.

 Do I have to be good at math?

-No. Addiction and subtraction most of what you need, Spreadsheets - either old fashioned analogue ones of computer ones (Excel, Tableau, Google Sheets) take you a long way toward track of waste generation and storage,
+No. Addiction and subtraction most of what you need, Spreadsheets - either old fashioned analogue ones or computer ones (Excel, Tableau, Google Sheets) take you a long way toward track of waste generation and storage,

 You could use statistical control and assessment methods that some factories and warehouses use.
 For a large operation that might be worth the effort.
 But for most facilities that produce medical waste - even large hospitals - can probably get away without this.